Pulled Pork Quesadillas

 • Heat a large skillet over medium high heat and add a half teaspoon of butter.
 Place a tortilla in the pan.
 Sprinkle 2 tablespoons of the cheese over half of the quesadilla, and distribute 1/8 of the pork mixture over the cheese.
 Top that with another 2 tablespoons of the shredded cheese.
 Flip the bare half of the tortilla over the filling, cover the pan, and sauté for about 2 minutes until the bottom is golden and the cheese has started to melt, then use a spatula to flip the half-moon quesadilla, and continue to cook, uncovered, until all of the cheese is melted and the underside is browned, 2 to 3 minutes.

-• Remove the quesadilla to a cutting board and let the quesadilla sit for a minute before you slice into 2 or 3 wedges.
+• Remove the quesadilla to a cutting board and let the quesadilla sit for a minute before slicing into 2 or 3 wedges.
 Repeat until all of the quesadillas are cooked.
-Serve with slaw, barbecue sauce, salsa and sour cream, as desired.
+Serve with barbecue sauce, salsa, and sour cream, as desired.

 Notes